thomashoneyman/purescript-halogen-formless/readme.md

 Now that we have a form type and an output type we can produce the `Input` type that the Formless component requires.
 While we'll take a closer look at each of these types in the next few sections, here's a quick primer on what these types are:

-- `intialInputs`: Your `Form` newtype around a record, where each field contains its initial, starting value
+- `initialInputs`: Your `Form` newtype around a record, where each field contains its initial, starting value
 - `validators`: Your `Form` newtype around a record, where each field contains a validation function which will process its input value
 - `render`: The render function the component will use, which is the standard `State -> HTML` type in Halogen